RegenKordel/LYNX-TypedLinkDetection/README.md

     or http://127.0.0.1:8888/?token=[…]
    ```
 4. Open the Jupyter Notebook instance using the link displayed in the logs.
-5. Follow the steps in the "General" section below.
+5. Follow the steps in the "Steps to Reproduce" section below.
    In the steps where you need to run a Python script, you can use the terminal built into the Jupyter UI.
    The Jupyter notebook Docker container volume mounts you locally cloned repository.
    All of the outputs are thus saved in the repository directory of your machine.